Newark

 If you get the chance, and have a willing assistant, might I suggest that you try the grey waistcoat on (in the corner of the new exhibition).
 3lb bags of sand are added to the pockets placed all over the waistcoat.
 Ten bags equals a buff coat, back and breastplate, and helmet.
 Twenty three a full cuirassier suit.
 You'll very quickly realise why the cuirassier was doomed to extinction on the battlefield.

-The Centre has developed an app guide to the Newark Civil War trail.
-Download before you go as mobile data coverage is very patchy in the town (and the app is pretty large).
-The trail is short enough for small people not to get too bored, plus you can play spot the cannonball hole in the spire of St Mary's Church opposite the NCWC.
+The trail itself is short enough for small people not to get too bored, plus you can play spot the cannonball hole in the spire of St Mary's Church opposite the NCWC.

 As you follow the trail from the NCWC to St Mary's, take a detour to the garden on your right.
 In the centre of the gardens you will find a memorial to many of Newark's great and good who died during the siege, and who were originally interred inside the church.